-As of the Approval Date, Clēnera had approximately 64% of its portfolio in the Western United States, which was the fastest growing region in the country by population from July 2020 to July 2021, accounting for eight out of the 15 fastest growing cities, according to the U.S. Census Bureau.
+With its headquarters located in Boise, Idaho, Clēnera, our U.S. subsidiary, is focused on developing solar energy and energy storage projects in the Western United States; as of the Approval Date, Clēnera had approximately 64% of its portfolio in the region.
+The Western United States was the fastest growing region in the country by population from July 2020 to July 2021, accounting for eight out of the 15 fastest growing cities, according to the U.S. Census Bureau.
 The combined electricity demand for all regions in the Western Interconnection is projected to grow more than 7% from approximately 906 TWh in 2020 to approximately 972 TWh in 2029, while the combined peak hour demand is expected to grow nearly 9% from approximately 162 GW in 2020 to over 176 GW in 2029, according to the Western Electricity Coordinating Council's Generation Resource Adequacy Forecast December 2020 ("WECC").

-Renewable energy is particularly attractive in the Western United States, in light of:
+Solar energy and energy storage projects are particularly attractive in the Western United States, in light of:

-- higher solar irradiance driving higher production levels and enabling greater utilization of available tax credits under the Inflation Reduction Act of 2022 (the "Inflation Reduction Act"), as discussed elsewhere in this prospectus; - growing scarcity of historically important power resources across the Western United States, primarily driven by diminishing availability of hydroelectric power which accounts for more than 25% of all power generation capacity in the western United States versus approximately 6% of all power generation capacity across the United States on average in 2021, according to the S&P Global Market Intelligence Data Dispatch Report, dated August 2021 ("S&P Global Market"); - accelerated retirement of coal plants with over 10 GW of coal retirement planned from 2019 to 2025 and an incremental 10 GW from 2025 to 2030, bringing total coal capacity to less than 15 GW in the region;

-- higher renewable energy portfolio standards relative to other markets within the United States; - an increasingly coordinated and regionalized western electricity market; - stronger public support for the transition away from fossil fuel generation; and

-· community choice aggregation policies.
+higher solar irradiance driving higher production levels and enabling greater utilization of PTCs under the IRA, as discussed elsewhere in this prospectus;

+- growing scarcity of historically important power resources across the Western United States, primarily driven by diminishing availability of hydroelectric power which accounts for more than 25% of all power generation capacity in the western United States versus approximately 6% of all power generation capacity across the United States on average in 2021, according to the S&P Global Market Intelligence Data Dispatch Report, dated August 2021 ("S&P Global Market"); - accelerated retirement of coal plants with over 10 GW of coal retirement planned from 2019 to 2025 and an incremental 10 GW from 2025 to 2030, bringing total coal capacity to less than 15 GW in the region; - higher renewable energy portfolio standards relative to other markets within the United States; - an increasingly coordinated and regionalized western electricity market; - stronger public support for the transition away from fossil fuel generation; and - community choice aggregation policies.